Social Justice Statement

-These principles are not simply aspirational.
-Knowing that our actions or inactions can aid or stand in the way of our clients’ ability to achieve their objectives, board-certified case managers and certified disability management specialists proactively accept responsibility for their behavior and embrace these principles in practice.
+These principles are not aspirational.
+Board-certified case managers and Board-certified disability management specialists proactively accept responsibility for their behavior and embrace these principles in practice.
 Further, we commit to:

-- Celebrate the unique attributes of all case managers and disability management specialists;
+- Celebrate and lift up the unique attributes of all case managers and disability management specialists;

-- Value and seek diversity and inclusion within the case management and disability management professions;
+- Value and seek diversity, equity, and inclusion within the case management and disability management professions;

 - Promote an inclusive environment that encourages involvement, innovation, and expanded access to leadership opportunities that maximize engagement across all groups within the framework of the certification criteria;

-- Leverage the unique characteristics, perspectives and contributions of a diverse case management and disability management population, including, but not limited to, age, appearance, disability, ethnicity, gender, geographic location, nationality, professional level or practice setting, race, religion, and sexual orientation;
+- Leverage the unique characteristics, perspectives and contributions of a diverse case management and disability management population, including, but not limited to, age, appearance, disability, ethnicity, gender, geographic location, nationality, professional level or practice setting, race, religion, sexual orientation, and socioeconomic status;

 - Highlight diversity to collectively and effectively provide for opportunities to improve the health and welfare for clients who receive case management and disability management interventions; and

-- Advocate for efforts to end systemic racism and affirm the inherent dignity and value of every individual.
+- Advocate for efforts to end systemic racism and inequity thereby affirming the inherent dignity and value of every individual.

 As the Commission, we believe this statement supporting social justice aligns with our mission and core values to promote, advance, and advocate for consumer protection, quality case management, and disability management practices, ethical standards and behavior, and scientific knowledge development and dissemination.